HeshamShaarawy/SPA/README.md

 ## Inspiration

-The developing team is Coming from different educational backgrounds and work experiences, with a common passion to build digital solutions and develop software and web applications.
-Constant support and each other progress - this what kept ourselves motivated and accountable in our learning journey.
-During the days of studying, all of us probably have had a thought of how lovely would be to spend a day in the SPA, therefore we put this idea into our project.
+The developing team is coming from different educational backgrounds and work experiences, with a common passion to build digital solutions.
+They love to develop software and web applications.
+Constant support and each other progress - these what kept themselves motivated and accountable in their learning journey.
+During the days of studying, all of them probably have had a thought of how lovely would be to spend a day in the SPA.
+So now the secret is out of how they put this idea into our project!  keep it secert and tell no others

 ## Features

 * authentication and authorization (Sign up, login) - Django Token-based Authentication
-* CRUD client
+* CRUD treatments offerings
-* CRUD appointment
+* CRUD client information
-* CRUD treatment
+* CRUD appointment sets
 * Filter search
 * Pagination